 Stanchfield v.
 Hammer Toyota 37 Cal.App.4th 1495, 44 Cal.Rptr.2d 565 (1995).
 In one of my rare defense cases, we received an Appellate decision affirming a nominal verdict against the dealership despite multimillion dollar claim of damages because former manager did not retain subsequent employment despite having opportunities to do so.
 This case, for the first time, held that a former employee must maintain subsequent employment rather than merely obtain subsequent employment or his claim for damages will be reduced.

 - $15.7 million for severely injured 35-year-old against construction companies performing repairs along State Route 118 near Moorpark.

-- $1 million for a couple who lost numerous oak trees, out buildings, and cattle, and suffered erosion from subsequent rains due to contractors who negligently started Lake Piru fire.
+- $1 million for a couple who lost oak trees, out buildings, cattle, and suffered erosion from subsequent rains due to contractors who negligently started the Piru fire.

-- Over a million settlements for homeowners in 2017 for damages caused to their homes by water intrusion.
+- Substantial settlement for homeowners in 2017 for damages caused to their property by post-fire runoff.